Faculty Notes: September 2012

 Raymond Rody, clinical professor, won a 2012 Kauffman Professor Award for his proposal “Multi-room Behavioral Lab.”

-Tags: College of Business, Department of Decision Sciences and Information Systems, Department of Finance and Real Estate, Department of Management and International Business, Department of Marketing, Edward Lawrence, Emmanuel N. Roussakis, FIU, FIU Business, Florida International University, Jerry Haar, Joyce J. Elam, Ken H. Johnson, Nancy Borkowski, Nathan Hiller, Peter Dickson, Raymond Rody, School of Accounting, Stephen Barnett, Suzanne Hollander, Walfried Lassar, Wendy Gelman
+Tags: College of Business, Department of Decision Sciences and Information Systems, Department of Finance and Real Estate, Department of Management and International Business, Department of Marketing, Edward Lawrence, Emmanuel N. Roussakis, Faculty Notes, FIU, FIU College of Business, Florida International University, Jerry Haar, Joyce J. Elam, Ken H. Johnson, Nancy Borkowski, Nathan Hiller, Peter Dickson, Raymond Rody, School of Accounting, Stephen Barnett, Suzanne Hollander, Walfried Lassar, Wendy Gelman

 Is this your first time here?
 Subscribe to our